-(1) Each Trading Privilege Holder, including Clearing Members, shall submit to the Exchange a daily report of all positions at or above the Reportable Futures Level as set forth in the Table in Rule 533 ("Large Trader Report").
-Positions at or above the Reportable Futures Level in a discrete Commodity Code (pursuant to the Table in Rule 533) trigger reportable status.
-For a person in reportable status in a discrete Commodity Code, all positions, regardless of size, in the same discrete Commodity Code must be reported.

-(2) All Large Trader Reports shall be submitted in a manner and form acceptable to the Exchange.
+- (1) Each Trading Privilege Holder, including Clearing Members, and any other Person, that is subject to large trader reporting pursuant to CFTC regulations relating to Exchange Contracts, shall, in a form and manner prescribed by the Exchange, concurrently submit to the Exchange a copy of all reportable positions at or above the Reportable Futures Level as set forth in the Table in Rule 533 ("Large Trader Report") that such Trading Privilege Holder or Person is required to report to the Commission pursuant to CFTC regulations.
+Positions at or above the Reportable Futures Level in a Contract in a discrete Commodity Code (pursuant to the Table in Rule 533) trigger reportable status.
+For an person account in reportable status in a Contract in a discrete Commodity Code, all Contract positions, regardless of size, in the same discrete Commodity Code must be reported. - (2) All Large Trader Reports shall be submitted in a manner and form acceptable to the Exchange.
 The Exchange may require that more than one Large Trader Report be submitted daily.
 The Regulatory Oversight Committee or the Exchange may require reports from any Trading Privilege Holder, including any Clearing Member, on a lesser number of positions than reflected in the Table in Rule 533.